laelnasan/test-netdev-prod/README.md

 ### Sponsors

 Sponsors are described in the `sponsors` list.
-The grouping is not strictly necessary, i.e. you can intercalate types of sponsors but be aware that Jekyll will try to group sponsors in the order of definition.
+The grouping is not strictly necessary, i.e. you can add definitions in any given order, but be aware that Jekyll will try to group sponsors in the order of definition.
 If you define a silver sponsor before any gold one the resulting page will show silver sponsors before gold sponsors.